Ratul167/Auto-Whatsapp-messageing-by-python/README.md

 Do not forgot to login whatsapp Web otherwise the code will Fail

-login Whatapp from here-- https://web.whatsapp.com/login
+login Whatapp web from here-- https://web.whatsapp.com/login